cfmcgrady/incubator-celeborn/docs/migration.md

 # Migration Guide

+## Upgrading from 0.4 to 0.5

+- Since 0.5.0, Celeborn deprecate `celeborn.client.spark.shuffle.forceFallback.enabled`.
+Please use `celeborn.client.spark.shuffle.fallback.policy` instead.

+## Upgrading from 0.4.0 to 0.4.1

+- Since 0.4.1, Celeborn master adds a limit to the estimated partition size used for computing worker slots.
+  This size is now constrained within the range specified by `celeborn.master.estimatedPartitionSize.minSize` and `celeborn.master.estimatedPartitionSize.maxSize`.

 ## Upgrading from 0.3 to 0.4

 - Since 0.4.0, Celeborn won't be compatible with Celeborn client that versions below 0.3.0.